Creating a Property

 Go to Properties from the menu to the left.

-After clicking on Create generic property it will pop up a pane, where you will write its Full name and Technical definition.
+After clicking on Create property a pane will appear, where you will write its Full name and Technical definition.

-There are a few rules which should be preferably followed when writing Technical definitions:
+There are a few rules and key principles which should be considered when writing Technical definitions:

 - Avoid ambiguity